saqib-ali/hivemined/README.md

-This app is hosted on DigitalOcean App Platform.
+This demo app is hosted on DigitalOcean App Platform.

-The database is CockrockCloud
+CockroachCloud is the database for this app.